UNINETTSigma2/documentation/nird_archive/user-guide.md

 The aim of the archive is to provide (public) access to published research data and to promote cross-disciplinary studies.
 This document is a user-guide for deposit, search and retrieval of datasets.
 Each of the steps in the archival process are described in the following sections.

-A high level overview of the NIRD RDA ingest and archive workflow can be found here [ingest and workflow](nird-rda-ingest-and-archive-workflow)
+A high level overview of the NIRD RDA ingest and archive workflow can be found here {ref}`ingest and workflow <nird-rda-ingest-and-archive-workflow>`

 ## Depositing a Dataset